mohd-muddassir99/mohd-muddassir99/README.md

 ## 📧 Let's Connect!

 I'm always eager to collaborate, learn, and share knowledge.
-Feel free to reach out to me via email at mkkhan913106@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/mohd-muddassir99/
+Feel free to reach out to me via email at mkkhan913106@gmail.com.
 ---
 _Thanks for visiting my GitHub!
 If you find my work fascinating, don't forget to ⭐️ your favorite projects._